sciserver/tip-algo-development/README.md

 ### Implementing a runtime

-The algorithm works generall in three phases:
+The algorithm works generally in three phases:

-1. Get the prior data for that year and any number of prior years.
+1. Get the prior data for that year.
 2. Run the label propagation algorithm
 3. Update the posterior data for that year